joshua-shorterivey/oct_2022_unemployment_project/README.md

 # Pipeline Walkthrough
 ## Plan
-> Create and build out project README
+* Create and build out project README
-> Create skeletons of required, as well as supporting, project modules and notebooks
+* Create skeletons of required, as well as supporting, project modules and notebooks
 * `env.py`, `wrangle_zillow.py`,  `model.py`,  `Final Report.ipynb`
 * `wrangle.ipynb`,`model.ipynb` ,
-> Decide which colums to import
+    * Decide which colums to import
+    * Made further decisions to eliminate `state` and immigration features after explore phase
 * Examine Data Dictionary from Census
-* Shrink to 50 Columns
+* Shrink to 30 Columns
 * Add to data dictionary during process
 * Delete columns identified as filler in census data dictionary
 * Reduce to items not dependent on other responses
-> Make decision on how to handle various subgroups in the survey reponses
+    * Make decision on how to handle various subgroups in the survey reponses
+    * Had to flatten certain features to reduce dimensionality for modeling
 * Decide target disposition, and NLF inclusion
+    * Eliminated all NLF (Not in Labor Force) responses
+    * Utilized only those with clear employed vs unemployed status
-> Deal with null values
+* Deal with null values
+    * Few null values after controlling for employement status
+    * Treated nulls where applicable as other than affirmative responses
 * Think through different imputation strategies
+    * Used KNN imputer for school, occupation, and industry features
-> Investigate columns that can be dropped or have redundant information
+* Investigate columns that can be dropped or have redundant information
-> Decide how to deal with outliers
+* Decide how to deal with outliers
+    * Kept outliers as is for now.
+Next iteration will more closely look at flattening them into max+ type columns
-> Work through questions involving variables typically present on resume
+* Work through questions involving variables typically present on resume
-> Develop 5 deeper questions to ask of each spotlight category
+* Develop 5 deeper questions to ask of each spotlight category
+    * Did further examination, but not specifically 5 deeper questions
+    * Will address for next iteration
-> Create additional spotlight category
+* Create additional spotlight category
+    * Spotlighted Immigration categories, but they had minimal effect on employment disposition.
+Elimated from modeling consideration
 * Primary focus for first pass through explore phase
-> Craft general explore section outline
+* Craft general explore section outline
 * Include areas for feature engineering via cluster, rfe, and selectKbest
-> Work on modeling section
+* Work on modeling section
 * Craft functions for model testing. **NO BIG MASS TESTING FUNCTION**
 * Prep MVP
 * Decide which questions to highlight within Final Report